 The platform includes six crucial components, some of which arise from the tools Banyan is developing, some from Largo, and some from NationBuilder:

 - Collaborative Journalism: Easy-to-use collaborative journalism tools are crucial to co-ops’ success.
-They offer readers an array of possible responses: 1) click a box to say whether the story was helpful; 2) send the editors a direct message with suggestions, corrections or information for further stories, 3) post a comment about the story; 4) join an issue forum on the topic that the story advances, if only to read what others are saying; 5) invite other people to the issue forum; 6) start a discussion group if none on the issue exists; or 7) submit an article, images, audio or video for publication.
-These tools, along with analytics, are designed to provide a high volume of reliable and useful feedback to editors of affiliated news co-ops.
+They offer readers an array of possible responses: 1) click a box to say whether the story was helpful; 2) send the editors a direct message with suggestions, corrections or information for further stories, 3) post a comment about the story; 4) join an issue forum on the topic that the story advances, if only to read what others are saying; 5) invite other people to the issue forum; 6) start a forum if none on the issue exists; or 7) submit an article, images, audio or video for publication.
+These tools, along with analytics, are designed to provide a high volume of reliable and useful feedback to editors.
 The software also offers readers a chance to flag stories as offensive to the Banyan value proposition of relevance, respect and trustworthiness.